telerik/blazor-ui/grid/save-state-in-ProtectedBrowserStorage/readme.md

 # Store Grid State in ASP.NET Core Protected Browser Storage

 The <a href="https://docs.telerik.com/blazor-ui/components/grid/state" target="_blank">Telerik Grid State feature</a> lets you get and set the grid state with code.
-It also lest you store that state for your users so they can get back where they left off (filters, page index, sorting, and so on).
+It also lets you store that state for your users so they can get back where they left off (filters, page index, sorting, and so on).

 The grid provides you with a `GridStat<T>` object with the state that contains that information so the application can choose where to store it.
 Common choices are a database or the browser local storage.
 Both of these options require a string value, so the object from the grid must be serialized.
 The `System.Text.Json` serializer that comes with the framework is supported.